 The anterior cruciate ligament or ACL is one of the most common injured ligaments of the knee, especially in sports such as basketball and football.
 The ACL stabilizes the knee for cutting, twisting and jumping and pivoting activity.
 The anterior cruciate ligament is in the center of the knee joint.

-If the ACL has been torn, surgical reconstruction of the ligament may be indicated, as the ligament rarely heals by itself.
-In this type of surgery, the most common procedure is to take either the hamstring tendons, or the patellar tendon of the same leg and place it in the original location of the injured ACL.
-After a period of proper rehabilitation following surgery, the athlete can return safely to active participation in four to six months.
+If the ACL has been torn, surgical ligament reconstruction of the ligament may be indicated, as the ligament rarely heals by itself.
+In this type of surgery, the most common procedure in Singapore is to take either the hamstring tendons, or the patellar tendon of the same leg and place it in the original location of the injured ACL.
+After a period of proper rehabilitation for complete ligament reconstruction following surgery in Singapore, the athlete can return safely to active participation in four to six months.

 Notice how “loose” the knee is.
 (This is called the Lachman’s test) Torn ACL during knee arthroscopy.